top of page

 The interchange was completed by the mid-1980s.
 Despite the large number of slip roads and structures it has a low visual impact.
 This is down to the efforts of the design team who were keen to ensure all junctions on the Inner Ring Road have no more than two levels where possible.

-The final contract was completed in the mid-1980s.
+The final contract, also built by Whatlings Ltd. was completed in December 1987.
 Stage 3 included the east facing slips roads to/from Stirling Road, the west facing slip roads to/from Castle Street and both carriageways of the Springburn Expressway (A803).

 Overhead sign gantries, high mast lights and various alterations made to the surrounding local road network took place in each of these Stages.